 Tips to establish long lasting relationships with clients

-With the new Talent Network Directory up and running for clients to freely search your portfolio, they are also given the opportunity to reach out to you directly through the platform.
+The ClearVoice Talent Network allows clients to freely search your portfolio, they are also given the opportunity to reach out to you directly through the platform.
 So…. what does this mean for you?

 Here is a sneak peak at the messaging board clients will have access to: